Initial Nebraska Teaching Certificate

 The requirements for a local substitute permit are listed on the Nebraska Department of Education website.
 WSC offers EDU 457 Human Relations in a Pluralistic Society for the human relations training requirement.
 This course also meets the professional education course requirement.
 The course is offered in fall, spring, and summer.
 To view upcoming availability, visit Records and Registration.
 Once you meet the requirements, you will need to apply for your local substitute permit through the Nebraska Department of Education, Nebraska Teach Portal.
 The site access requires registration.
 All official transcripts will be required to verify the 60 college credits as well as the human relations/professional education course(s).
 If more than one institution is involved, be sure to request official transcripts from all that apply.
 Get directions on how to request transcripts from WSC.
-If you have questions, please contact the WSC certification officer, Brook Jech, at 402-375-7373 or email@example.com.
+If you have questions, please contact Amy Lambrecht at 402-375-7391 or [email protected].

 Teaching Certificates in Other States